blsk4040/terraform-beginner-bootcamp-2023/README.md

 ### env command

-We can list all Environment variables (Env Vars) using the `env` command
+We can list all Environment variables (Env Vars) using the `env` command.

 We can filter specific env vars using grep eg. `env | grep AWS`

-#### Setting and Unsetting Env Vars
+#### Setting and Unsettling Env Vars
 In the terminal we can set using `export HELLO=`world`

 In the terminal we unset using `unset HELLO`

-We can set an env temporarily when just running a command
+We can set an env temporarily when just running a command.

 ```sh
 HELLO='world' ./bin/print_message
 ```
-Within a bash script we can set env without writing export eg.
+Within a bash script we can set env without writing export e.g.

 ```sh
 #!/usr/bin/env bash